Thomas Eusebius: Syro-Malankara Catholic Exarch

 Eusebius was appointed as the first exarch of the Syro-Malankara Catholic Exarchate in the United States on July 14, 2010 and at the same time Titular Bishop of Lares.
 He is concurrently the priest apostolic visitator for Syro-Malankara Catholics in Canada and Europe.
 As such he is the papal representative who is charged with familiarising himself with the situation of a given community and reporting on its status to the Vatican.
 Eusebius received the tonsuring to remban (rabban in syriac) on Saturday, September 11, 2010 at Sacred Heart Malankara Catholic Church, Mylapra.

-He was ordained bishop on September 21, 2010 at St. Mary's Malankara Syrian Catholic Cathedral, Trivandrum and his installation ceremony was on October 3, 2010 at Kellenberg Memorial High School, Uniondale, New York, United States.
+He was ordained bishop on September 21, 2010 at St. Mary's Malankara Syrian Catholic Cathedral, Trivandrum.
+His installation ceremony was on October 3, 2010 at Kellenberg Memorial High School, Uniondale, New York, United States.

 Apostolic Exarchate

-An apostolic exarchate in the Eastern Catholic Church is the equivalent of an apostolic vicariate in the Latin church - is created for the pastoral care of Catholics in an area outside the territory of the Eastern Catholic Church to which they belong.
+An apostolic exarchate in the Eastern Catholic Church is the equivalent of an apostolic vicariate in the Latin church - it is created for the pastoral care of Catholics in an area outside the territory of the Eastern Catholic Church to which they belong.